A crush injury is any injury or injuries that occur to any part of the body when it is when force or pressure is put on a body part.

 Surviving a crush injury may come with years of medical treatment, rehabilitation, and monitoring by medical professionals.
-Workers in Texas are often the victims of crush injuries; and, the financial hardships resulting from the costs associated with this type of injury and the need for continual care add even more stress.
-An experienced crush injury attorney in Texas will have the experience and knowledge needed to properly determine compensation for crush injuries.
+The financial hardships resulting from the costs associated with this type of injury and the need for continual care add tremendous stress to victims.
+An experienced work injury attorney in Texas will have the experience and knowledge needed to properly determine compensation for crush injuries.

 The weight and the force of the crushing objects determine the resulting severity of the injuries from a crush.
 How long this force lasts also plays a part in the seriousness of the injury.
 Injuries related to crushing can include: